Accessory Dwelling Units in 2026: The Complete State-by-State Legal Breakdown

 2. Zoning Restrictions

-- Setback Rules (see Setback Rules in 2026): Most states require ADUs to be 5–10 feet from property lines.
+- Setback Rules (see Setback Rules in 2026): Setback distances for ADUs vary by state and municipality.

-- Parking Mandates: Zoning Codes Explained in 2026 show 85% of states require 1 parking space per ADU.
+- Parking Mandates: Zoning Codes Explained in 2026 — parking requirements for ADUs vary by state and municipality.

 3. Permit Requirements